oldaccountdeadname/stlsc.nix/README.md

 ```

 ## security
+no :). everythi,ng including passwords and private keys, are written
-no :). this is sacrifcial for a reason, and is just for spinning up quick
+world-readable in the nix store. this is called sacrifcial for a reason, and is
-development environments for, e.g., gemini, where a tls certificate is a
+just for spinning up quick development environments where a TLS certificate is
-requirement but a good one is not.
+a requirement but a good one is not.

 ## todos
 - [x] set up automated updating